One of the best times to visit San Francisco is right around Independence Day – there’s even more going on than usual!

 4th of July Celebration at PIER 39

-Head to PIER 39 for Independence Day fun for the whole family featuring musical entertainment and activities in the PIER 39 Entrance Plaza.
-Events commence at 11:00 am.
+Head to PIER 39 for Independence Day fun for the whole family.
+Enjoy musical performances reminiscent of the 80s and 90s live!

 Enjoy hours of waterfront fun and expand your explorations to Fisherman’s Wharf.
-See what’s new and weird at Ripley’s Believe it or Not! or explore San Francisco history and culture at Madame Tussauds.
+See what’s new and weird at Ripley’s Believe it or Not! or meet some of your favorite celebs in wax figure form at Madame Tussauds.

 Be sure to stay for the dazzling fireworks display over the San Francisco Bay at 9:30 pm.